My-HiME (manga)

-My-HiME (舞-HiME, Mai Hime) is a Japanese manga series based on a Sunrise's My-HiME series, it is following a storyline different from that of the anime.
+My-HiME (舞-HiME, Mai Hime) is a Japanese manga series based on Sunrise's My-HiME series, it is following a storyline different from that of the anime.
 It is authored by Hajime Yatate (original creator), Noboru Kimura (scenario), and Kenetsu Satō (art).
 It was published for 44 chapters in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from 2004 to 2005.
 It was licensed for English released in North America by Tokyopop.

 Plot

 The manga follows the story of Yuuichi Tate, a recent transfer student to Fuka Academy.
 At Fuka, he finds out that he is the Key - the person needed to unlock greater powers - to two HiMEs, Mai Tokiha and Natsuki Kuga.
 The manga covers Yuuichi's relationship with the two girls as well as their battle against an organization attempting to take the power of the HiME Star for themselves.

 Characters

 The cast of characters is made up mostly of students and staff at Fuka Academy.
 Although most characters in the manga also appear in the anime series, they all differ slightly in their characteristics and relationships.
 In one example, Mikoto Minagi does not have any known family unlike the anime, but she still is attached to Mai.
 And unlike the anime, the general public are aware of the hime's existence or at least those attending Fuka Academy.